NIKU

 "I grabbed it straight away!": Archaeologist describes thrill of runic find in Trondheim

-The Viking Herald speaks with Dag-Øyvind Engtrø Solem, the archaeologist who first held a rare runic gaming piece from the Viking era in his hand – and with the NIKU researcher Chris McLees, whose expertise focuses on board games in the medieval Norse world.2 months ago — News -
+The Viking Herald speaks with Dag-Øyvind Engtrø Solem, the archaeologist who first held a rare runic gaming piece from the Viking era in his hand – and with the NIKU researcher Chris McLees, whose expertise focuses on board games in the medieval Norse world.3 years ago — News -

 Gaming piece with runic writing discovered in Trondheim, Norway